bibleexchange/courses/book-of-romans/003_practical/chapter-16-thoughts.md

 Romans 16:

-Priscilla and Aquilla

-> Acts 18:1-3&mdash; After these things Paul departed from Athens, and came to Corinth; 2 And found a certain Jew named Aquila, born in Pontus, lately come from Italy, with his wife Priscilla; (because that Claudius had commanded all Jews to depart from Rome:) and came unto them.
-[0]
-3 And because he was of the same craft, he abode with them, and wrought: for by their occupation they were tentmakers.

-Romans 16 - Those listed there…
 General listing:

 1. Phoebe - female - deacon - probably a business woman - has social position, independence - was a
 great help to Paul and others - is entrusted to take the letter from Paul to Rome - from Corinth.

+2. Priscilla and Aquilla

-2. Prisca (Priscilla) - female - wife of Aquila - was involved with Paul in ministry and with husband in teaching ministry - church meets in her home - of six times the two are mentioned, Priscilla is mentioned 4 times first.
+Prisca (Priscilla) - female - wife of Aquila - was involved with Paul in ministry and with husband in teaching ministry - church meets in her home - of six times the two are mentioned, Priscilla is mentioned 4 times first.
 Acts 18:2,18,26; Romans 16:3, 1 Corinthians 16:19; 2 Timothy 4:19

-3. Aquila - male - husband of Prisca - they were originally from Rome - (Acts 18) then driven out by the Emperor Claudius (52 A.D.) and traveled to Corinth where they made tents with Paul.
+Aquila - male - husband of Prisca - they were originally from Rome - (Acts 18) then driven out by the Emperor Claudius (52 A.D.) and traveled to Corinth where they made tents with Paul.
 Then they went to Ephesus then Corinth then Rome.

+> Acts 18:1-3&mdash; After these things Paul departed from Athens, and came to Corinth; 2 And found a certain Jew named **Aquila**, born in Pontus, lately come from Italy, with his wife **Priscilla**; (because that Claudius had commanded all Jews to depart from Rome:) and came unto them.
+3 And because he was of the same craft, he abode with them, and wrought: for by their occupation they were tentmakers.

+> Acts 18:18&mdash;And Paul after this tarried there yet a good while, and then took his leave of the brethren, and sailed thence into Syria, and with him **Priscilla** and **Aquila**; having shorn his head in Cenchrea: for he had a vow.

+> Acts 18:26 &mdash; And he began to speak boldly in the synagogue: whom when **Aquila** and **Priscilla** had heard, they took him unto them, and expounded unto him the way of God more perfectly.

+> Romans 16:3&mdash; Greet **Priscilla** and **Aquila** my helpers in Christ Jesus:

+> 1 Corinthians 16:19&mdash;19 The churches of Asia salute you. **Aquila** and **Priscilla** salute you much in the Lord, with the church that is in their house.

+> 2 Timothy 4:19 &mdash; 19 Salute **Prisca** and **Aquila**, and the household of Onesiphorus.

 4. Epaenetus - male - Paul’s first Asian convert

+Achaia -- Epaenetus, who is the firstfruits of Achaia

 5. Mary - female - hard worker
 6. Andronicus - Greek - may have been part of Greek Jewish community in Jerusalem (Acts 6) - was an early convert to Christianity - was imprisoned with Paul - was a missionary